wp-plugins/thinktwit/readme.txt

 **update_frequency**: *int* - Minus 1 indicates live (uncached), 0 indicates live (cached), and anything else indicates the number of hours between getting updates from Twitter.

-**show_author**: *string* - None indicates no username should be shown, name indicates the user's full name should be shown and username indicates the user's username should be shown.
+**show_username**: *string* - None indicates no username should be shown, name indicates the user's full name should be shown and username indicates the user's username should be shown.

 **show_avatar**: *boolean* - Indicates whether the Twitter user's avatar should be displayed - 1 for true and 0 for false.